jordanreedy16/BlogRepo/_posts/2022-4-27-M365-Compliance-Search-Powershell-GUI-Tool.md

 ---

 <div class="message">
  I went to school for traditional computer science.
-I've only recently started to utilize the many hours of coding I did in college, but it turns out the real value is being able to learn about languages and functionality rather than simply reading a book and using it.
+I've only recently started to utilize the many hours of coding I endured in college, but it turns out the real value garnered is being able to learn about functionality rather than simply copy/pasting snippets.

  That being said, this is my first attempt at creating a GUI interface for a powershell script I've created, but also it is only my 3rd or 4th script that is actually useful (and complete lol).</div>
 <br />